Strategic Architectural Decision: Option B as the Resilient Bridge to CDA

 Option C: Library Routing Bridge

-Embeds a shared DDA library inside Cross-Product to route list traffic without a network hop, aligning strongly with the eventual utility fabric.
+Embed a shared DDA library inside Cross-Product so it can route list traffic without a network hop.
+This progressive disclosure of intelligence inside Cross-Product initially emerged as the favorite.

 Architecture history fans can cross-reference DDA API Migration: V2 to V3 to see how incremental modernization succeeds.